 Why not make a weekend on The Cape out of it and run both the Half Marathon on Saturday and the Marathon on Sunday?

 For $150, 200 lucky runners will get to face the ultimate challenge and go for the Clam Chowdah Challenge mug.
-There is no race day registration for this event either and registration fees go up on October 27th.
+There is no race day registration for this event either and registration fees increase to $175 on October 25th.

 All finishers of the Clam Chowdah Challenge will receive a chowdah bowl and “medal” spoon, medals for both races and a race shirt.